hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

       |       |- antRunTests.xml
       | - target/

-Alternate ways to run

-There are three major ways to run the CTK - two from the command line, or from inside your maven setup.
-(If you're running from an IDE, you'lll probably want to drive the CTK through Maven, as discussed in other documents.)

-The two command line techniques are to:
-- directly run the executable java jar (as will be mostly discussed here)
-- use a wrapper script (which will directly drive the java jar; we supply a starting point for a bash script, in `ctk`)

-Run and Results

-The simplest way to run is to simply execute all tests from the launch dir, passing in the address of your target server; if you're on bash, you can do this using the `ctk` script (start with `ctk -h` for usage), or in any case you can just invoke `java`:

-- ctk ... (from a bash command line)
-- java -jar ctk-cli-0.5.1-SNAPSHOT.jar --ctk.tgt.urlRoot=http://myserver:8000/v0.5.1

 Advanced tip: if you want to attach a debugger to the command-line CTK, use:

     java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n \
          -jar ctk-cli-0.5.1-SNAPSHOT.jar

-When the tests are done, the reports will be in the `target/` directory.
-There are normal ant-junit reports in txt and XML in `target`, and HTML versions in `target/report/html/`

 Altering the run